rtyler/brokenco.de/_posts/2018-11-05-transparent-ssh-over-tor.md

 ----

-Now all my Git remotes work the same whether I'm on the local network, or off floating around the internet via Tor.
+With this change, all the Git remotes which reference `myserver` will work mostly the same regardless of whether I am on the local network, or off floating around the internet via Tor.